TedEkstrom/miniChatGPT/README.md

 Here is a good article explaining the math behind ChatGPT: https://medium.com/@joshuaanang783/the-math-and-logic-behind-chatgpt-this-paper-is-all-you-need-57b82a0527f9

 <br>REQUIREMENTS<br/>
 To train it, you first need to install python, torch, sys, seaborn and keep all the files in the same folder.
-I used Ubuntu in a container to run mine on WSL2.
+I use Ubuntu in a container to run mine on WSL2.

 apt install python
 pip install torch, sys, seaborn